cloudnull/gvtroll/README.rst

 This application will send messages using a Google Python Library.
 The messages will be delivered as SMS messages to a target number.

-The gvtroll.py script is based on the original work provided by Zack Feldstine. ``https://github.com/jrcloud``
+The gvtroll.py script is based on the original work provided by Zack Feldstein. ``https://github.com/jrcloud``

 Functions of the Application :